Efficient Quantum Simulation Algorithms in the Path Integral Formulation: Hamiltonian path integral

 the second-order Trotter-formula is

 and for any integer $k>1$, $s_k := \frac{1}{4-4^{\frac{1}{k+1}}}$,

-\end{definition} A direct consequence of this is that since the first Hamiltonian is defined to sparse in the computational basis, the last Hamiltonian will be as well.
-This will be significant because it implies that the eigenbasis of the last Hamiltonian is diagonal in the computational basis for the second order formula.
-As the higher-order formulas are found be a symmetric combination of symmetric formulas it is easy to see that the last Hamiltonian in the $2k^{\rm th}$-order Trotter-Suzuki formula is also diagonal in the computational basis.
+\end{definition} Because the first Hamiltonian term $\hat{H}_0$ is defined to diagonal in the computational basis, the last Hamiltonian in the second-order Trotter product will be diagonal as well, since the product formula is symmetric and the first Hamiltonian evolution that is applied is the same as the last one.
+This will be significant because it implies that the eigenbasis of the last Hamiltonian that is applied is also the computational basis.
+As the higher-order formulas are found be a symmetric combination of symmetric formulas, it is easy to see that the last Hamiltonian in the $2k^{\rm th}$-order Trotter-Suzuki formula is also diagonal in the computational basis.
 Consequently, we do not actually need to know within this formalism what the intermediate bases actually are, just the inner products between the eigenvectors and also the eigenvalues.
 These higher-order formulas will be needed in order to achieve near-linear simulation time with this method, as we will see below.

 \begin{lemma}[Trotter error bounds] Let $r \in \mathbb{Z}^+$, then

 and for higher-order Trotter formulas

 where